EvoStream/ems_api_definition/_posts/2016-01-01-pullStream.md

   - emulateUserAgent – This is the string that the EMS uses to identify itself with the other server.
 It can be modified so that EMS identifies itself as, say, a Flash Media Server
   - forceTcp – Whether TCP MUST be used, or if UDP can be used
   - httpProxy - May either be IP:Port combination orself
-  - isAudio - Indicates if the currently pulledstream is an audio source
+  - isAudio - Indicates if the currently pulled stream is an audio source
   - keepAlive – If true, the stream will attempt to reconnect if the connection is severed
   - localStreamName – The local name for the stream
   - operationType – The type of operation
   - pageUrl – A link to the page that originated therequest (often unused)
   - ppsBytes - The video PPS bytes of this RTP stream if it is video
-  - rangeEnd - The length in seconds for theplayback
+  - rangeEnd - The length in seconds for the playback
   - rangeStart - A value from which the playback should start expressed in seconds
   - rtcpDetectionInterval – Used for RTSP.
-This isthe time period the EMS waits to determine if an RTCP connection is available for the RTSP/RTP stream.
-(RTSP is used for synchronization between audio andvideo)
+This is the time period the EMS waits to determine if an RTCP connection is available for the RTSP/RTP stream.
+(RTSP is used for synchronization between audio and video)
-  - sendRenewStream – If 1, the server will sendRenewStream via SET_PARAMETER when a new client connects
+  - sendRenewStream – If 1, the server will `sendRenewStream` via SET_PARAMETER when a new client connects
-  - spsBytes - The video SPS bytes of this RTPstream if it is video
+  - spsBytes - The video SPS bytes of this RTP stream if it is video
-  - ssmIp - The source IP fromsource-specific-multicast
+  - ssmIp - The source IP from source-specific-multicast
   - swfUrl – The location of the Flash Client thatis generating the stream (if any)
   - tcUrl – An RTMP parameter that is essentially acopy of the URI
   - tos – Type of Service network flag